tfysekis/Build-and-Sprint/README.md

 - Navigate to the "Builds" folder.
 - Download the Linux folder.
-- Click the BuildandSprint, done!
+- Click the Build and Sprint, done!

 Here's an image on how it looks like:![Alt text](photo.png)